-1 Research Methods consists of two equally weighted components: Statistical Methods (assignment plus unseen examination) and Research Design (take home essay).
+1 Methods of Social Research consists of three equally weighted components: Statistical Methods (assignment plus unseen examination),

 Required Course Work and Attendance

 Class essays, seminar presentations and other assignments form the basis for much of the student's learning and progress throughout the course, as well as being the main way in which we can offer flexibility in meeting individual students' special interests.
 This work is compulsory; and termly Supervisor reports on individual progress are required by the student's college.
 Student progress and attendance will also be discussed at the meetings of the departmental Graduate Studies Committee.